-Coda Falconry “The Company” collects, stores and processes personal data relating to its employees in order to manage the employment relationship.
+Coda Falconry Ltd “The Company” collects, stores and processes personal data relating to its customers and employees in order to manage the employment relationship.
 This privacy notice sets down how the Company collects and uses personal information about you during and after your working relationship with us.

-This privacy notice applies to current and former employees, workers and contractors.
+This privacy notice applies to; current and former customers, employees, workers and contractors.
 This notice does not form part of a contract of employment or any contract to provide services and may be updated at any time.

 The Company is committed to protecting the privacy and security of your personal information.
 The Company is committed to being clear and transparent about how it collects and uses that data and to meeting its data protection obligations.

 The Company collects and processes a range of personal information (personal data) about you.
 Personal data means any information about an individual from which the person can be identified.
 This includes:

 The Company collects this information in a variety of ways.
 For example, data is collected through the application and recruitment process and during work-related activities throughout the period of working for us.
 It is also collected from transactions via our website, email correspondence and telephone conversations.
 Our order system collects personal data in order to process experience day voucher packs and to inform customers of when their experience day will be.

 Data is stored in a range of different places, including in IT / booking systems (including the Company’s email system).

 The Company needs to process data to enter into an employment contract with you and to meet its obligations under your employment contract.
 The Company requires personal data in order to process orders from customers and supply information relevant to their orders.

 In addition, the Company needs to process data to ensure that we are complying with our legal obligations.

 In other cases, the Company has a legitimate interest in processing personal data before, during and after the end of the employment relationship.